openstack-archive/fuel-plugin-nsxv/doc/user/index.rst

 Plugin installs Neutron NSX core plugin and allows logical network equipment (routers, networks) to be created as NSX entities.

+Plugin can work with VMware NSX 6.1.3, 6.1.4, 6.2.1.

+Plugin versions:

-Plugin version 1.x.x series is compatible with Fuel 7.0.
+* 2.x.x series is compatible with Fuel 8.0.
+Tests were done on plugin v2.0 with VMware NSX 6.2.

-Plugin can work with VMware NSX 6.1.3, 6.1.4.
+* 1.x.x series is compatible with Fuel 7.0.
+Tests were done on plugin v1.2 with VMware NSX 6.1.4.

-Through documentation we use term "NSX" and "NSXv" interchangeably, both of these term refer to `VMware NSX virtualized network platform
+Through documentation we use term "NSX" and "NSXv" interchangeably, both of these terms refer to `VMware NSX virtualized network platform
 <https://www.vmware.com/products/nsx>`_.

 Documentation contents